 At its best, social media opens up new pathways to an old destination.
 It allows job seekers to accomplish traditional networking tasks and goals, but it lets them do this on a wider and faster scale.

 Here are a few ways to use social media to take your career where it needs to go, starting with your resume:

 Create a resume that can be read as easily read on a screen as on a printed sheet of paper.

-1. First, create a resume that can be read as easily on a screen as on a printed sheet of paper .
-Your formatting, length, font size, white space, and short subsections should all be equally readable and scannable in both forms.
-Make sure your text isn’t cluttered and your sections are organized in an open, relaxed style that makes logical sense.
+Your formatting, length, font size, white space, and subsections should all be equally readable and scannable in both forms.
+Make sure your text isn't cluttered and your sections are organized in an open, relaxed style that makes logical sense.

-4. Then establish accounts on Facebook and Twitter.
-Again, you don’t have to become an active, everyday user (it’s actually better for your job search if you don’t).
-But opening these accounts can make it easier for potential employers, recruiters, and professional contacts to find you.
+You don't have to become an active, everyday user -- although it certainly doesn't hurt, especially if you're in serious job search mode.
+Opening these accounts can make it easier for potential employers, recruiters, and professional contacts to find you.

 A Strong Resume: Start with the Basics

 Don't neglect the first and most important step: creating a beautifully formatted resume that looks as impressive on the screen as it does in real life.
 Visit LiveCareer and use our Resume Builder and Cover Letter Builder for design, formatting, and layout tools that can provide the guidance and inspiration you need.